MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/parity-between-azure-information-protection.md

 ---

-# Microsoft Purview Information Protection support for Office 365 operated by 21Vianet
+# Microsoft Purview Information Protection for Office 365 operated by 21Vianet

 This article covers the differences between Microsoft Purview Information Protection support for Office 365 operated by 21Vianet and commercial offerings that is limited to offering previously known as Azure Information Protection (AIP), as well as specific configuration instructions for customers in China&mdash; including how to install the information protection scanner and manage content scan jobs.

-## Differences between Microsoft Purview Information Protection support for Office 365 operated by 21Vianet and commercial offerings
+## Differences between 21Vianet and commercial offerings

 While our goal is to deliver all commercial features and functionality to customers in China with our Microsoft Purview Information Protection support for Office 365 operated by 21Vianet offer, there's some missing functionality: